Matthew H. Carpenter: Barstow-Bashford election dispute

 Wisconsin's gubernatorial election of 1855 was thrown into doubt when incumbent Democratic governor William A. Barstow was ruled the 157-vote victor over Republican Coles Bashford by a board of canvassers friendly to Barstow.
 Discrepancies were discovered in the election returns and political tensions rose as both parties claimed the office and swore in their candidates.
 Hired by Barstow, Carpenter stalled by repeatedly postponing the case before the state supreme court.
 He claimed that they held no jurisdiction because elections were matters of the executive branch, which had ruled Barstow the winner.
 Nevertheless, the court did claim jurisdiction and the ability to examine election tallies (as Carpenter had previously argued for his own election for district attorney).
 Barstow then resigned, elevating Lieutenant Governor Arthur MacArthur to the governorship.
 After the court ruled that Bashford was the rightful governor, MacArthur gave up the office.
 Barstow subsequently refused to pay Carpenter his fee.

 Despite his defeat Carpenter had demonstrated his legal prowess to the state.
 A high volume of his cases required his presence in federal court in Milwaukee, leading to him locating his practice there in 1858.
 He was also coaxed there by Democratic party boss Josiah Noonan, who arranged a law partnership between Carpenter and Edward G. Ryan, another highly regarded attorney and a force in the state Democratic Party.
 Despite their excellent credentials, they proved to be temperamentally incompatible, and ended their partnership the next year.
+Among the prospective attorneys who studied law under Carpenter in Milwaukee was Lyman W. Redington.

 By the time Carpenter moved to Milwaukee he had become adept in the area of railroad litigation and sued many railroads on behalf of investors left holding bonds made worthless by fraudulent manipulation.
 His debut before the U.S. Supreme Court resulted in his winning a judgment against the La Crosse and Milwaukee Railroad Company.
 He was also successful as part of a team of lawyers defending abolitionist Sherman Booth from a charge of rape.